moorej3/IFT_ImageAnalysis/README.md

 # IFT_ImageAnalysis

 This project is for analyzing kymographs of Chlamydomonas flagella.
+Recently updated to include a script that corrects for photobleaching.

 Procedure:
   1. Generate kymograph of IFT motion using ImageJ.
 This program is designed to look for outputs from KymoClear.